Who wins the Jayson Tatum vs. Tyrese Haliburton matchup in tonight's game?

 Tyrese Haliburton & the Pacers

-- The Pacers outscore opponents by 3.2 points per game (posting 127.6 points per game, first in league, and giving up 124.4 per outing, 29th in NBA) and have a +110 scoring differential.
+- The Pacers are outscoring opponents by 2.6 points per game, with a +93 scoring differential overall.
+They put up 126.8 points per game (first in NBA) and give up 124.2 per contest (29th in league).

-- Indiana falls short in the rebound battle by an average of 2.4 boards.
-It pulls down 40.4 rebounds per game (29th in league) compared to its opponents' 42.8.
+- Indiana falls short in the rebound battle by an average of 2.7 boards.
+It records 40.4 rebounds per game (29th in league) compared to its opponents' 43.1.

-- The Pacers make 4.1 more threes per game than the opposition, 14.8 (fourth-most in the league) compared to their opponents' 10.7.
+- The Pacers hit 14.6 three-pointers per game (fifth-most in the league), 3.7 more than their opponents.

+- Indiana and its opponents have been mostly even in the turnover battle.
+The Pacers commit 12.7 per game (11th in league) and force 13.5 (12th in NBA).

 Sportsbook Promo Codes